 Dutch Marijuana Legislation Facts

 Amsterdam is known to be a liberal city.
 Although many people exaggerate the freedom here, the Amsterdammers and Dutch in general do have a few liberties that are unique in the world.
-Still, whenever you visit a city in a foreign country it is always a good idea to inform yourself about the local laws and rules.
-In Amsterdam's case this can be a difficult task, therefore this article will try to inform you about the basics of the Dutch legislation and specific things you should know about Amsterdam and its Coffeeshops.
+Still, whenever you visit a city in a foreign country it is always a good idea to keep yourself posted about law enforcement issues.
+In Amsterdam's case this can prove a difficult task; our article fills in the gap by outlining the current drug policy, and introducing you to Amsterdam's Coffeeshop culture.

 • You are allowed to purchase and possess up to five grams of cannabis.
-Possessing more is interpreted as unlawful trade practice for both retailers and customers.
+Exceeding the 5g threshold is interpreted as unlawful trade practice for both retailers and customers.
 Simply put, you risk a fine and/or accusations of illegal cannabis trade.

-• Only specially permitted “Coffeeshops” are allowed to sell soft drugs, and never more than five grams per person per day.
+• Only licenced “Coffeeshops” are allowed to sell cannabis products, and never more than five grams per person per day.
 You have to be 18 or over to access a Coffeeshop.

 The paradox in the Dutch drugs policy is that the growing and trading of large amounts of soft drugs is illegal and not allowed, yet Coffeeshops still need to buy their stock.
 This phenomenon is referred to as the “back door/ front door” paradox: Coffeeshops are allowed to sell (and pay taxes for it), but can not legally buy stock.